dinngo/furucombo-contract/DYNAMICINPUT.md

 ## Preparation before using dynamic parameter

-- Know config setup detail
+- Knowing the config setup details.
-- Know every cube return data (type and count)
+- Knowing the return data (type and count) of every cube.
-- Know the index of all return data in localStack
+- Knowing the index of every return data in `localStack`.
-- Know which cube return data will be reference
+- Knowing which cube return data will be referenced.
-- Know which cube need to use dynamic parameter and which return data will be referenced
+- Knowing which cube need to use dynamic parameter.